MaximoMoyer/Favorite-Projects-During-School/Machine_Translation/README.md

 ## Running Instructions ##
-Download all files and run "python assignment _" Where you fill in the blank with "RNN" or "TRANSFORMER".
+Download all files and run "python assignment _" Where you fill in the blank with "RNN" or "TRANSFORMER". pip install -r requirements.txt to get all requirements!